 (1) Advising the Secretary and Congress on VA's administration of benefits and provisions of healthcare, benefits, and services to minority Veterans.

-(2) Providing an Annual report to congress outlining recommendations, concerns and observations on VA's delivery of services to minority Veterans.
+(2) Providing a biennial report to congress outlining recommendations, concerns and observations on VA's delivery of services to minority Veterans.

 (4) Making periodic site visits and holding town hall meetings with Veterans to address their concerns.